At the end of the course the student will be able to discuss, using an appropriate language and critically on:

 The students will be given articles and the slides used by the teacher.

 Before each new lesson, the teacher will first summarise then check whether the previous topics have been well understood through an interactive discussion with the students.
+Each student will be invited to present and discuss at least a published paper dealing with an argument of particular interest.

 Assessment methods and criteria